Silkk the Shocker: Other ventures

-Silkk was featured on World Wrestling Entertainment's WWE Wreckless Intent album, which was released on May 23, 2006.
+Silkk was featured on World Wrestling Entertainment's WWE Wreckless Intent album, which was released in May 2006.
 The song he performed on the album, "I'm Comin'", has since been used as the theme song for WWE Smackdown wrestler Montel Vontavious Porter until his release in late 2010.
 Silkk also performed former SmackDown! wrestler Orlando Jordan's theme song "Do It Big".

 Acting career

 In 1999, Silkk acted as the lead role in the major No Limit Records film Hot Boyz.

-In 2007, Silkk, along with comedians Lil Duval and Michael Blackson, were cast as the lead actors in the Six Five film More Money, More Family; the film was produced by Silkk the Shocker and Tracy McGrady and shot on location in Orange, California, using film students from nearby Chapman University, originally intended for DVD release in Wal-Mart, but the film had yet to find a distributor.
-On October 2, 2015, Silkk announced via his Instagram that film production companies Grindstone Entertainment and Lionsgate Films would be distributing the movie and its release date was set on November 3, 2015.
+In 2007, Silkk, along with comedians Lil Duval and Michael Blackson, were cast as the lead actors in the Six Five film More Money, More Family.
+The film was produced by Silkk the Shocker and Tracy McGrady and shot on location in Orange, California, using film students from nearby Chapman University, originally intended for DVD release in Wal-Mart, but the film had yet to find a distributor.
+Grindstone Entertainment and Lionsgate Films distributed the movie, released in November 2015.

 In 2011, Silkk co-starred in the horror film Reservation produced by Sedona Studios.

 Personal life

 Silkk is the younger cousin of Mo B. Dick.
 His older brother, Kevin Miller, was killed during a robbery in 1990.
-Rappers C-Murder and Master P are also his older brothers.
+Rappers C-Murder and Master P are his older brothers.

+He is married to Junalyn "JuJu" Pattugalan, who is the sister of Cymphonique Miller's mother.
 He has three children, two sons and a daughter.
-He is married to Junalyn "JuJu" Pattugalan, who is also the sister of Cymphonique Miller's mother.
+His son Vyctorius Miller is a college basketball player.